daveyarwood/blog.djy.io/src/_drafts/conjuring-clojure-in-vim-2020-edition.md

      width="75%">
 </center>

-> TODO: continue reviewing the old blog post below and updating it as needed

 # A refreshing experience

-Conjure provides a convenient way to reload code that changed in your prepl via `clojure.tools.namespace/refresh`.
-Ordinarily, you would need to include clojure.tools.namespace as a dependency in your project in order to do that, but through clever use of [mranderson], Conjure automatically injects the dependency into your prepl connection.
-That means refreshing your REPL is always just a few keystrokes away!

-I haven't tended to use clojure.tools.namespace refreshing much in the past, but since the feature was added to Conjure, I've found myself using it more and more because it's right there under my fingertips and it requires no setup.
-It's really handy for those times when I've changed a bunch of code and I don't remember exactly what I changed; I can simply reload everything by pressing `<localleader>rr`.
+Conjure provides a convenient way to reload any code in your project that has changed since the last time you evaluated it, by using the tooling provided by `clojure.tools.namespace`.
+This builds on top of the [CIDER nREPL middleware][cider-middleware-setup], so to make use of this feature, you'll need to set it up so that your nREPL includes that middleware.

-You can even configure Conjure at the project level to run hooks before and after refresh, which can be handy when you're developing something that you might want to restart every time you make changes, like a web server.
+Once you've got that squared away, you can easily reload everything by pressing `<localleader>rr`.
+You can even configure Conjure to run hooks before and after refresh, which can be handy when you're developing something that you might want to restart every time you make changes, like a web server.

 # Casting spells